anviljs/anvil.headers/README.md

 ## Conventions

 ### File Name
-This plugin assume that your header files will be named header and that the extension of the header file will control which kinds of files the header applies to.
+Assumes that your header files will be named header and that the extension of the header file will control which kinds of files the header applies to.

 ### Top Level Headers
 By convention, a header file at the very top of your repository will get applied to all files in your source tree that have a matching extension.